Spicy food is one way to improve the flavour and taste of food, and it has been used in Chinese cuisine for thousands of years (1).

 Many studies have shown that capsaicin has an anti-obesity, antioxidant, anti-inflammatory, anticancer, and antihypertensive effect.

-Several studies have suggested that capsaicin had protective effects on stomach or gallbladder cancer, but this effect was not observed consistently.
+Several studies have suggested that capsaicin had protective effects on the stomach, but this effect was not observed consistently.

 A UCLA study conducted on mice showed that capsaicin stops the growth of prostate cancer cells, without harming healthy cells.